flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/ext-lt.md

 There are dual navigation lights on each wing tip and in the APU tail cone.

-Logo lights are installed in the upper surface of each horizontal stabilizer to illuminate the company logo on the vertical stabilizer provided the main gear struts are compressed or the slats are extended.
+Logo lights are installed in the upper surface of each horizontal stabilizer to illuminate the company logo on the vertical stabilizer, provided the main gear struts are compressed, or the slats are extended.

 - 1:
     - Turns on the logo lights and the first set of navigation lights.